-The study also supports the 2018 RTP's transportation equity goals and policies, and Metro's agencywide racial equity goals and Strategic Plan to Advance Racial Equity Diversity and Inclusion.
+The study also supports the 2018 RTP's transportation equity goals and policies, and Metro's agencywide racial equity goals and the Strategic Plan to Advance Racial Equity Diversity and Inclusion.

 Pending Council approval of Resolution No. 21-5179, this work will inform planning, policy and investment priorities in the 2023 RTP update and ongoing efforts to manage congestion in a way that advances equity, improves safety and reduces greenhouse gas emissions throughout the region.
+This process is outlined in a memo provided to JPACT on August 19, 2021 (Exhibit D).